cnopslabs/ocloud/README.md

 ## License

-This project is licensed under the MIT License—see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License—see the [LICENSE](LICENSE) file for details

-## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

-1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes (`git commit -m 'Add some amazing feature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request